felipedallarosa/cooperative-assembly/README.md

 The following technologies were chosen for this project:
 - In messaging: "RabbitMQ" for the simplicity of implementation.
 - In the database: "Oracle-xe" for its robustness and performance, withstanding large data flows perfectly.
 (However, if the company does not have a license, it can be easily exchanged for a MongoDB or MySQL)
+- In the cache database: "Redis" for velocity key-value.
 - Database versioning: the "liquibase" for its adaptability in several databases.
 - Code versioning: "GitHub" for tracking changes, among others.
 - When creating a data class: the "lombok" for its clean code provided.